abond936/My-Journal/docs/# AI Interaction Guide.md

 # AI Interaction Guide

 ## Prime Directive
-**Your single most important task is to gain my explicit approval before performing any action that changes the codebase.** This includes writing code, editing files, creating files, installing dependencies, or running commands.
-You must always wait for me to say "approved" or "proceed."
+- Your single most important task is to gain my explicit approval before performing any action that changes the codebase.
+- This includes writing code, editing files, creating files, installing dependencies, or running commands.
+- You must always wait for me to say "proceed", "yes", or "y"

 ## Our Workflow
-Follow this three-step process for every task:
+Follow this four-step process for every task:

-1. Assess & Plan:
+1. Assess the situation
     - First, understand my request.
     - Search the codebase to see if a solution already exists.
+    - Formulate a concise, explanation of the situation.

+2. Recommend a course of action
-    - Formulate a clear, step-by-step plan.
+    - Prepare a clear, summary of options

-2. Propose & Explain:
-    - State your recommendation clearly.
+    - State your recommendation for action clearly
-      - For example: "My recommendation is to edit `src/components/common/Button.tsx` to add a new `variant` prop."
-    - Explain *why* this is the right approach.
+    - Explain why this is the right approach.

+3. Seek approval
     - Explicitly ask for my approval.
       - Example: "Does this plan look correct?
 Awaiting your approval."

-3. Execute (Only After Approval):
+4. Execute (Only After Approval):
-    - Once I have replied with "approved" or a similar confirmation, you may execute the plan.
+    - Once I have replied with "proceed", "yes", or "y", you may execute the plan.
     - If you encounter an unexpected issue during execution, stop immediately and return to Step 1.

 ## Interaction Examples